Jon Whittle — Principal Investigator

 Petros Chamakiotis — Research Associate

-Petros is a Lecturer in Information Systems at the University of Sussex Business School and Co-Chair of the IFIP W.G.
-9.5 on Virtuality & Society.
-He earned his PhD from the University of Bath with the support of an EPSRC scholarship, and, prior to his current role, was a Research Associate at Royal Holloway, University of London working on the Digital Brain Switch project and teaching on the MSc in Business Information Systems.
-His research focuses on the management of connectivity and technology-mediated dispersed environments, such as virtual teams and online communities.
-Prior to becoming an academic, Petros worked in junior management positions in Madrid, Spain.
+Petros is an Associate Professor of Management at ESCP Business School (Madrid Campus), the Chair of the IFIP WG 9.5 ‘Our Digital Lives’ and a Visiting Senior Lecturer at the University of Sussex Business School.
+He earned his PhD from the University of Bath with the support of an EPSRC scholarship.
+He worked on the Digital Brain Switch project as a Postdoctoral Research Associate from Royal Holloway, University of London (2013-2015) while also teaching on the MSc in Business Information Systems.
+His research focuses on the management of connectivity and different forms of digital work (e.g. virtual teams, online communities).
 He speaks English, Greek and Spanish fluently and has an intermediate knowledge of German.

 Chee Siang (Jim) Ang — Co-Investigator